 Physics and Engineering.
 Many construction aspects of the build form are deliberately visible - nuts and bolts, steel structural beams and air conditioning conduits have been left exposed so that they can be used by staff as teaching points for girls to support their understanding in concepts of physics and engineering.

 Natural World.
 In order to foster curiosity about and the exploration of the natural world, Blinkbonnie House is themed to represent "the sky" - first floor, "the land" - ground floor, and "the burrow" - basement, with colour schemes, decals and room names chosen to tie into these concepts.
 The idea is connected through the mural in the central stair drum which depicts Australian flora and fauna across these three levels.

 A mini library keeps literacy literally at the centre of activities in this space and will be an area where girls, teachers and parents can enjoy reading together.

-A designated area for Maths enhancement and support enables us to deliver an enriching mathematics program and use the presence of a specialist mathematics coordinator.
+Designated areas for English and Maths enhancement and support enable us to deliver an enriching program designed by specialist mathematics and English teachers.